CourseReps/ECEN689-Fall2018/Challenges/2Submissions/team1/README.md

   - NOTE: Adjust paths in the `# FILES` portion of the code.
 Data should be downloaded from class Kaggle challenge.
 - K-Nearest Neighbors with PCA:
   - Code should be found at `../../../Students/kishan3111/2challenge.ipynb`
+  - automated version for a range of features `../../../Students/jatinKamnani`